MicheleCazzola/artist-identification/README.md

 ### Dataset
 Dataset from Kaggle: https://www.kaggle.com/competitions/artist-identification/data

-Dimension: ~25.2k images (~8.5 GB)

-Train-Test split already performed by Kaggle: ~21k/4k

-Train-Validation split performed 80-20, even if other options are yet to be considered after a further data analysis.
+Dimension: ~25k images (~8.5 GB), but only those in train split are labeled.
+Thus, only ~21k images from training split are available to be used for our purpose.

+Train-Validation-Test split: necessary to manually split original training set into train-validation-test set; first idea is to perform a 60-20-20 split, with:
+- ~13k samples for training
+- ~4k samples for validation
+- ~4k samples for test

 Due to huge dimension of dataset and low computational resources available, it may be necessary to sample it, taking only a portion.
-In this case, the split would be more unbalanced to the validation split (70-30 or 60-40), to have enough data for validation and testing.
+In this case, the split would be more unbalanced to the validation/test splits (such as 50-25-25), to have enough data for validation and testing.

+On the other hand, if dataset is sufficiently large for our purpose it would be possible to increase the portion of samples used for training.

 ### Data preprocessing
 Perform some data augmentation on training set only.